SriS126/Sri_2025/index.md

 hide: true
 ---

-# Chill with Sri 🌴
+# Chill with Sri Surapaneni 🌴

 Whats up! **Chill with Me** — you can play a few games I made, you can take a trivia quiz about me, or just look around my socials. visit my github too!